of the San Diego Area Law Libraries (SANDALL)

 SECTION 1.
 GENERAL ELECTIONS

-d) Mailing of Ballots.
-Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall be [emailed or, if the member has no email,] mailed [by regular mail] to the membership at six (6) weeks prior to the annual meeting.
+- d) Mailing of Ballots.
+Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall be [emailed or, if the member has no email,] mailed [by regular mail] to the membership at least eight (8) weeks prior to the annual meeting.
+(Amended June 2016)

-e) Receipt and Counting of Ballots.
-Election ballots shall be received by the Nominations Committee three (3) weeks before the annual meeting.
+- e) Receipt and Counting of Ballots.
+Election ballots shall be received by the Nominations Committee no later than four (4) weeks before the annual meeting.
 The Nominations Committee shall then tabulate the results and report the names of the new officers to the Chapter.
 Following the reporting of the election results, the committee shall destroy the ballots.
+(Amended June 2016)

 SECTION 2.
 VACANCIES AND SPECIAL ELECTIONS